A social media darling, Horseshoe Bend has become one of the most recognized and visited places in Glen Canyon National Recreation Area.

 Changes are underway in this busy and beautiful place, including expanded parking and trail maintenance.
 Please respect construction closures.
-A viewing platform with hand rails opened on the rim in Summer 2018.
+The entire ADA- accessible trail,including shade stuctures and a viewing area with railing opened January 2020.
 Much of the rim remains exposed, so watch your footing and keep track of children.

 As with any hike, be prepared with plenty of water, sturdy footwear, sunscreen, and other basic hiking essentials.
 Know that there is little shade along the Horseshoe Bend Trail.
 Avoid hiking during the hottest part of the day.